JeeWeetje/lora-azure-iot-workshop/CommandsTTN.md

 6. Open the console in development tools

-7. Navigate in the console to the folder with your function (```cd IoTWorkshopEventHubFunction```)
+7. Navigate in the console to the folder with your function **cd IoTWorkshopEventHubFunction**

-8. run ```npm install``` and restart your app and function
+8. run **npm install** and restart your app and function

-9. There is just one thing left to do: we have to fill in the `Azure IoT Hub security policy connection string`.
+9. There is just one thing left to do: we have to fill in the **Azure IoT Hub security policy connection string**.
 To send commands back, we have to proof we are authorized to do this

-10. In the Azure Function, replace '[IOT HUB connection string]' with your *remembered* IoT Hub `Connection String-primary key`
+10. In the Azure Function, replace '[IOT HUB connection string]' with your *remembered* IoT Hub full **Connection String-primary key**

-11. Select `Save` again
+11. Select **Save** again

 Now, the Azure Function is ready to receive data about devices which simulate 'faulty machines'.
 And it can send commands back to 'repair' the 'machines'.